sonyerg/todo-app/README.md

 This project is for practicing coding in flutter.

-It has edit, delete, and add functionalities.
+It has 'edit', 'delete', 'undo' (using snackbar), and 'add' functionalities.
+And the app now saves its current list.

+## Future features
+1. Add other lists
+2. Dark mode
+3. Google sign-in for multi-device access